agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 > Use the tools introduced above to determine the answer.
 Here is some code to get you started:

 ~~~~
+// Remove each element in array ys from array xs
 var remove = function(xs, ys) {
   return _.without.apply(null, [xs].concat(ys));
 };